Many neighborly polytopes and oriented matroids: Many neighborly polytopes

-A first step is to compute lower bounds for $\lle{n}{r}$, the smallest number of different labeled lexicographic extensions that a balanced matroid of rank $r$ with $n$ elements can have.
-There are $2^{r}\frac{n!}{(n-r)!}$ different expressions for lexicographic extensions of a matroid $\cM$ of rank $r$ and $n$ elements, yet not all of them represent different labeled oriented matroids.
+A first step is to compute lower bounds for $\lle{n}{r}$, the smallest number of different labeled lexicographic extensions that any balanced matroid of rank~$r$ with $n$ elements must have.
+Here, a labeled lexicographic extension of~$\cM$ is a lexicographic extension $\cM[p]$ labeled in such a way that the labels of the elements of~$\cM$ are preserved.

+There are $2^{r}\!\frac{n!}{(n-r)!}$ different expressions for lexicographic extensions of a rank~$r$ oriented matroid on $n$ elements, yet not all of them represent different labeled oriented matroids.
 We aim to avoid counting the same extension twice with two different expressions.

-\begin{proposition} Let $\cM$ be a rank $r$ labeled balanced matroid with $n=r+1+2m$ elements.
-The number of different labeled lexicographic extensions of $\cM$ fulfills \end{proposition} \begin{proof} We focus only on those extensions where $s_i=+$ for all $i$.
-Those are unambiguous except for the last element $a_r^{s_r}$.
+\begin{proposition} Let $\cM$ be a rank $r>1$ labeled uniform balanced matroid with $n$ elements.
+If $n-r-1\ge 2$ is even, then there are at least different uniform labeled lexicographic extensions of $\cM$. \end{proposition} \begin{proof} We focus only on those extensions where $\ep_i=+$ for all $i$, and show that they are unambiguous except for the last element $a_r^{\ep_r}$.